 forecasts.
 This mix avoids overfitting and the breadth allows for prediction of non-linear extreme or fat tailed scenarios.

-Rather than trying to tell the most compelling narrative, we are focused on forecasting accuracy to a level rarely seen in the economic sector.
-We have strong fundamental hypotheses about how the world works, but always rigorously validate our models to
+Rather than trying to tell the most compelling narrative, we are focused on forecasting accuracy to a level not commonly seen in the field of economics.
+We have strong fundamental hypotheses about how the world works, but always rigorously validate our

-see if those hypotheses bear out quantitatively.
-All forecasts are back-tested, and measured against real-world data, across 10,000s of indicator time series.
+models to see if those hypotheses bear out quantitatively.
+The forecast models are regularly back-tested, and measured against real-world data, across 10,000s of indicator time series.

 The world is complex, therefore the models need to be complex.
 Modeling real estate or GDP requires an understanding of macroeconomics, technology trends, public health, financial markets, and even politics.
 The Global Predictions model uses a large